nawaf41/AutoTyper/README.md

 ## 💻 How It Works

-Auto Typer simulates real keystrokes at the operating system level, exactly like manual typing.
+Auto Typer simulates keystrokes into whatever window currently has focus.

 **Two ways to start:**
 - **Click "Start"** in the app (gives you a 3-second countdown to switch windows), or
 - **Press the hotkey** (default `F8`) while already focused on your target window — sends immediately, no countdown

+## 🎮 Controls

+- **Start** — `F8` — Begin typing with countdown
+- **Pause/Resume** — `F10` — Pause the current run
+- **Stop** — `F9` — Stop the current run
+- **Emergency Stop** — `F12` — Stop immediately, no matter what

+All hotkeys are fully customizable in the Hotkeys tab.

 ## 📖 Usage Guide

-### Basic Setup
-1. Open Auto Typer
-2. Add your messages to the list
+1. Add your messages to the list
-3. Configure typing speed and delays
+2. Configure typing speed and delays
+3. Enable random order or sound notification if needed
-4. Set your preferred hotkeys
+4. Set loop count (0 for infinite)
 5. Click **Start** or press your hotkey
 6. Switch to your target window
 7. Watch it type! 👀

-### Settings
-- **Typing Speed** — adjust from instant to natural human speed
-- **Global Delay** — set default delay between messages
-- **Per-Message Delay** — override for specific messages
-- **Hotkeys** — fully customizable (Start, Pause, Resume, Stop, Emergency Stop)
-- **Themes** — toggle between dark and light modes
-- **Compact Mode** — minimize UI to essentials

-### Safety Features
-- ⚠️ Warns before running infinite loops
-- ⚠️ Prevents accidentally running at unsafe speeds
-- 🛡️ Won't execute if the app window itself is focused
-- 🎯 Emergency Stop hotkey for instant halt

 ## 🎯 Use Cases